wazuh/wazuh-kubernetes/docs/dev/setup.md

 ## Resource requirements

+### EKS

+To deploy Wazuh on Kubernetes on AWS EKS, the cluster should have at least the following resources available:

+- 2 CPU units
+- 5 Gi of memory
+- 2 Gi of storage

+### Locally

-To deploy Wazuh on Kubernetes, the cluster should have at least the following resources available:
+To deploy Wazuh on Kubernetes locally, the cluster should have at least the following resources available:

 - 2 CPU units
 - 3 Gi of memory